You are here

 An Australian pharmacist may dispense or compound vaporiser nicotine for use in an e-cigarette by a named patient holding a valid Australian prescription.

-The Australian Border Force (ABF) is obliged by law to seize e-cigarettes containing vaporiser nicotine which arrive in Australia on or after 1 January 2021.
+The Australian Border Force (ABF) is obliged by law to seize e-cigarettes containing vaporiser nicotine which arrive in Australia on or after the date a prohibition comes into effect.

 The ABF is also obliged to send you a seizure letter giving you an opportunity to object to the seizure of the e-cigarettes.
 For example, a valid objection may be because they do not contain vaporiser nicotine.
 The government, through the TGA laboratories, may also test products that are suspected of containing nicotine.

-No. If your product is prohibited under the new regulations, then you will not be entitled to a refund if it's seized by the ABF from 1 January 2021 onwards.
+No. If your product is prohibited under the new regulations, then you will not be entitled to a refund if it's seized by the ABF.

 You may not bring e-cigarettes containing vaporiser nicotine into Australia by international surface or airmail services.
 A doctor may apply for permission to import and, if successful, may use courier services (e.g. Federal Express or UPS), or a commercial organisation that handles prescription e-cigarettes may apply for a permit and import the products through these routes.
 Supply to you would be in accordance with the doctor's prescription.